lauramari/in_my_feelings/README.md

 # in_my_feelings
+An nlp exercise in classifying emotions

-using nlp to classify emotions
+Sentence-BERT to classify emotions in the same text.